HumanCellAtlas/metadata-schema/.github/ISSUE_TEMPLATE/schema_update.md

 <!-- Please provide the motivation for the requested change/update.
 Please cite user feedback or results of UX sessions if possible.-->

-*e.g.*: Some scientists use the language "cell culture" to describe a biomaterial that will be modelled with the cell line schema.
-The name of the schema (cell_line) is less important than having the description be accurate, as the description will be what is displayed to users via the UI and other guides/documentation.
+*e.g.*: Some scientists need to be able to assign a random integer to a cell line in order to keep track of it.